Secret History of Empress Wu: Plot

 Wu Meiniang, now Consort Wu, was ambitious, and further accused both Empress Wang and Consort Xiao of witchcraft.
 Li Zhi was angered, stripped both Empress Wang and Consort Xiao' titles and threw them both into the Cold Palace.
 On Wu Meiniang's orders, Empress Wang and Consort Xiao were frequently beaten to death, had their hands and feet cut off and suffocated in wine jars after they intended to take revenge on Meiniang by poisoning her son.
 She also removed Zhangsun Wuji from his position, and he committed suicide in exile.
 Wu Meiniang was elevated to the position of Empress.
 She gave birth to four more children, three more sons and a daughter, Princess Taiping.
 Her life as Empress was peaceful, until her sister, the Lady of Han, returned to the palace.

 The Lady of Han was Wu Meiniang's older sister, who was widowed at an early age.
 She had two children, Helan Minzhi and Helan Minyue from her marriage and often visited the palace.
 She used to have a close relationship with Wu Meiniang, but the Lady of Han decided to seduce Li Zhi when Wu Meiniang was still a consort.
-The Lady of Han craved affection and wanted to be the Empress and replace her younger sister, even wished for her sister's death, which hurted Wu Meiniang's feelings.
+The Lady of Han craved affection and wanted to be the Empress and replace her younger sister, even wished for her sister's death, which offended Wu Meiniang.
 Soon, the Lady of Han was pregnant with Li Zhi's child.
 Accusing her of plotting to harm her own younger sister and replace her position, Wu Meiniang decided to poison the Lady of Han and made her lose both pregnancy and further her life.

 The Lady of Han's daughter, Helan Minyue suspected something was wrong with her mother's death.
 She felt that Empress Wu was the murderer and further gained the trust of her uncle, Li Zhi the Emperor.
 Helan Minyue wanted the spot of Empress to take revenge for her mother, and asked the Emperor to depose Empress Wu.
 As the Emperor was about to sign the deposing statement, Wu Meiniang rushed in and made Li Zhi feel pitiful.
 He then blamed the matter on an official named Shangguan Yi, and had his whole family executed except for his granddaughter, Shangguan Wan'er.
 Shangguan Wan'er became Wu Meiniang's secretary and also was in a romantic relationship with two of her sons.